Leafyfied/Retro-Docs-Variable-page/Properties/CanCollide.md

 The CanCollide Property determines wether the object,Parent or Child can collide with the Players.
-All though CanCollide is the main Name of this property.It can be referred to as "PlayerCollisions" **Note:For Parts,CanCollide Properties will be Enabled by Default**
+All though CanCollide is the main Name of this property.It can be referred to as "PlayerCollisions"

+**Note:For Parts,
+CanCollide Properties will be Enabled by Default**

 ## Can be used Through